Unsafe Gangways And Dangerous Ladders

 The Jones Act Is One Of The Tools We Can Use For Your Claim

 A second category of damages available to crewmen injured in gangway accidents is damages for negligence of the employer under the Jones Act, and damages for unseaworthiness against the vessel owner.
 Under the Jones Act and unseaworthiness doctrine, a seaman is entitled to claim compensatory damages for injuries caused by negligence and a vessel that is not reasonably fit for its intended purpose.
 Damages available for Jones Act negligence and unseaworthiness include damages for pain and suffering, lost past and future earnings, compensation for lost future earning capacity, medical expenses, and vocational retraining costs.

 The Jones Act and the unseaworthiness doctrine are fault-based remedies.
 However, the law is in the favor of the injured seaman, and the Jones Act and unseaworthiness doctrines are powerful tools for an experienced maritime injury lawyer to recover damages for an injured seaman.
 A gangway that fails under normal and expected use is presumed to be an unseaworthy condition.

-Under Federal law you are entitled to claim maritime benefits and compensatory damages for your injuries.
-Call Beard and his partners at Trueb & Beard, LLC to discuss your case at 1-800-621-1091.
-They understand seamen and fishermen, and they know how gangway accidents aboard ships, tugs, and fishing vessels can be prevented.
+Under federal law, you are entitled to claim maritime benefits and compensatory damages for your injuries.
+Contact attorney Beard and his partners at Trueb & Beard, LLC, to discuss your case.
+Call us at 425-403-1900 or send a message online.
+We understand seamen and fishermen, and know how gangway accidents aboard ships, tugs, and fishing vessels can be prevented.
 If you have been seriously injured, you deserve to have an experienced maritime lawyer and team of maritime experts on your side.